israfiel-a/azalea/README.md

 ----------

 #### Compatibility
 Azalea will only ever have targets for x86_64, that's its usecase.
-It compiles directly to x86_64 assembly.
+It compiles directly to x86_64 assemblies of different varieties (NASM, FASM, etc.).
 A list of the targets that are (planned) is below.

 - Linux: **Supported.**
 - Cobalt: **In progress.**